-Kamchatka peninsula is located on the far eastern side of Russia and is known as the mother of all wilderness fly fishing regions.
-Wildly attractive to anglers with an adventurous side Zendzur Lodge sits on a shoulder of the lower Zhupanova River in the shadow of the snow-capped Karimsky Volcano.
+Kamchatka Peninsula is located on the far eastern side of Russia and is known as the mother of all wilderness fly fishing regions.
+Wildly attractive to anglers with an adventurous side Zendzur Hot Springs Lodge sits on a shoulder of the lower Zhupanova River in the shadow of the snowcapped Karimsky Volcano.
 Exceptionally large rainbow trout, untamed wilderness, and deluxe accommodations define this sensational fly fishing expedition.

 Fly fishing the Zhupanova

 Anglers at Zendzur target trophy-sized rainbow trout that average 24 to 26 inches, reaching up to 35 inches.
 The policy of catch-and-release ensures the sizes will continue to be impressive.